Intelligent Mail Barcoding and CASS Certification

 You are never required to barcode your mail to get bulk mail discounts.
 Most of the savings for using bulk mail comes from the discounts USPS gives you for sorting your mail for them.

 While there is an additional postage discount for barcoding, there are also some additional costs.
 For example, before barcoding your mail, you must first "CASS-certify" your mailing list, which has some cost.
 (More on this below.)
 Mailers with larger quantities of bulk mail (more than, say, 3,000 pieces per mailing) usually can save by barcoding.
-For smaller quantities, barcoding may cost more than it saves, since the discounts for barcoding are small (often less than a penny per piece).
+For smaller quantities, barcoding may cost more than it saves, since the discounts for barcoding are small (often about only a penny per piece).

 By the way, if you are just sending some letters and are not using bulk mail or another type of presorted mail, there are no savings from barcoding.